andreea-son/Java_Project/README.md

 A service will be created that will expose create/read/update/delete operations for at least 4 of the defined classes.

 ## Technologies
-* SQL - used for writing the database model code;
-* Java - used for linking the database to the user interface;
+* Programing languages: SQL, Java;
-* Oracle SQL Developer - the IDE used for the SQL code;
+* IDEs: Oracle SQL Developer, IntelliJ IDEA.
-* IntelliJ IDEA - the IDE used for the Java code.

 ## Status
 Although all the project requirements were met, the user interface is not complete.